 Contact Our Florida Franchise Law Attorneys Today

 At Pike & Lustig, LLP, our experienced franchise law lawyers have extensive experience serving business owners in Florida.
 We represent both franchisors and franchisees in a wide range of legal cases.
 To get a free, no obligation review of your claim, please contact our law firm today.
-We have offices in West Palm Beach and Miami and serve franchise law clients throughout southeastern Florida, including in North Miami Beach, Hollywood, Fort Lauderdale, Jupiter, and Homestead.
+We have offices in West Palm Beach, Wellington and Miami and serve franchise law clients throughout southeastern Florida, including in North Miami Beach, Hollywood, Fort Lauderdale, Jupiter, and Homestead.